Thailand Travel Safety: Is It Safe to Visit in May 2026?

 Parole for Thaksin Shinawatra

-Early 2026 – The Tourist Police warn of an increase in thefts of valuables from luggage placed in the hold during overnight bus trips to the south and north.
-Keep your precious items with you in the cabin.
+Early 2026 — The Tourist Police have warned of an increase in thefts of valuables from luggage placed in the hold during overnight bus journeys to the south and north.
+Keep passports, money, bank cards, phones and other valuables with you in the cabin.

 For up-to-date security information, consult the UK Government travel advice for Thailand or your national equivalent.

-7-Eleven sign: alcohol allowed 11 AM–midnight to boost tourism.
+7-Eleven sign: alcohol allowed from 11 AM to midnight to support tourism.

 How useful was this post?